 The same is often happening in the back of the foot.

 The more accurate way to measure foot length at the heel or toe is to measure or estimate how much sole is covering the internal structures.
 Where the hairline is currently residing on the limb is an important, but totally separate subject.
-See http://www.hoofrehab.com/DistalDescent.htm and http://www.hoofrehab.com/Coronet.html for details.
+See http://www.hoofrehab.com/DistalDescent.htm and for an enlightening internal view of this, read http://www.hoofrehab.com/Coronet.html.

 The most accurate way to measure sole thickness in the front of the foot is with a good digital lateral radiograph.
 As a secondary method with considerable accuracy when properly applied, you can use the collateral groove heights off the ground (Figure 8) (see http://www.hoofrehab.com/HorsesSole.html for details).
 In most horses (without P3 remodeling), if there is adequate sole thickness covering the outer periphery of P3, the collateral groove at the apex of the frog will be supported 1/2" to 5/8” (12-15mm) off the ground by that outer periphery of sole (plus any wall height standing longer than the sole).